codio-gcse-2014/teacher-python-3/.guides/sections.md

 ## Task 3

 Once we have a good list, we can manipulate it.
 Here we will randomly pick winners off a list of names.

 We will create a function that generates a random number within the dimensions of our list, then it will remove (pop) an item stored at an index equal to the random number generated, e.g. if the random number was 2, then Amir will be removed.

 However, the "pop" function in Python has a second functionality.
-As it is removing an item it can copy it top somewhere – in this case, it will be passed out of a function.
+As it is removing an item it can copy it to somewhere – in this case, it will be passed out of a function.

 This is handy for the games of chance and any game AI.